Stephen-Montague/ShooterDemo/README.md

 Animations via Blueprints and C++ Anim Instances

+- Using State Machines, Blendspaces, Montage Slots

+- Using Anim Notifies to connect animations to Blueprints and C++

-- Using State Machines, Blendspaces, Montage Slots, Animation Curves, Inverse Kinematics
+- Using Animation Curves, Inverse Kinematics

+Blending animations by enum, per bone, by bool, and via slots

+- Play different animations on different body parts at the same time

-- Reload weapon animation with UI and internal model updates
+- Reload weapon animation with internal ammunition update

-- Weapon fire with recoil animation
+- Weapon fires with adjustible recoil animation

 - Weapon muzzle flash, impact, smoke trails, bullet-shell ejection particles

-- Sound and visual effects (footsteps, footprints, splash, etc.) via Anim Notifies to BP and C++
+- Sound and visual effects for footsteps, footprints, water splashing

-- Dynamic character footsteps change depending on ground surface type or if underwater
+- Dynamic character footstep audio changes depending on ground surface type or if underwater

-Blending animations by enum, per bone, by bool and via montage slots
+Retargeting single animations or entire Animation Blueprints

-- Play different animations on different body parts at the same time
+- Sharing animations between different character models

 Equip and Use Weapons